Discover more from Subconscious

 Podcasts offer credible exit for subscriptions.
 Most podcast players let you import and export your subscriptions via an OMPL file.
-Another similar example—WordPress lets you move your content between Wordpress installs with an XML file, and it is so popular that many competing CMSs implemented support for this file.
-Hostile credible exit!
+WordPress is a similar example.
+It lets you move your content between Wordpress installs with an XML file.
+Wordpress is so popular that many competing CMSs have implemented support for this export file.
+Hostile interoperability!

 A competitor can fork Mirror and create something better or different.
 If Mirror disappears, a motivated developer can reboot it.
 The value of on-chain exit isn’t totally theoretical.
 When the on-chain service Hic et Nunc went down, it was mostly resurrected just days later.
 Interesting!
 I can’t imagine this happening with Medium, for example.

 Github offers credible exit for code — a byproduct of building GitHub on top of Git, which is a distributed protocol.
 This credible exit isn’t perfect.
 You can git-clone many things on GitHub, including code, wikis, and websites, but you can’t clone issues, or GH-actions, or accounts, or many of the other services on top that make GitHub so effective.
 Still, it’s pretty good!